navipartner/npcore-partners/Documentation/public/retail/pos_profiles/howto/POS_HTMLDisplay_profile.md

   The **HTML File** toggle switch is enabled.
 9. Start or restart the POS unit.
    The customer display now contains the specified screen layout.

 > [!NOTE]
-> The URL above links to the standard HTML file which supports showing display content lines, receipt view, and input for both phone and signature.

-> [!NOTE]
 > If the customer display is displayed on the wrong screen, go to [**POS Unit Display**](../../posunit/reference/POS_Unit_Display.md) and update the information.